 John Staehlin founded VME in 1982.
 John was the lead mechanical engineer on the AWACS (Advanced Warning and Control System) antenna for many years.
 He worked at Westinghouse and for Northrop Grumman during a long and successful career, and founded VME because he wanted to use his engineering talents to help others, particularly people with disabilities.
 On November 6, 2017, John received the prestigious Hoover Medal in Tampa during the annual American Society of Mechanical Engineers Awards Ceremony.
 This award was given to recognize John's lifetime achievements in helping people with disabilities.
-See video shown at the ceremony.
+Watch the video shown at the ceremony.

 Call or Visit